irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Misinformation/Lesson_Plan-Identify_Misinformation/Lesson_Plan-Identify_misinformation.md

 **Activity**

-1. Present examples of historical precedents of deception:
+1. Ask students for examples of historical precedents of deception:
+Have examples ready to provide if students are unsure.
+Specific examples could include:
+    - Ancient Greek and Roman military tactics.
+    - Historical use of propaganda during wartime including World War I and World War II.
+    - Previous instances of misinformation campaigns by rival states.
     - Example: Historical use of propaganda during wartime.
     - Example: Previous instances of misinformation campaigns by rival states.
 2. Discuss how to identify patterns of past opposition practices in various scenarios: